aterrel/andy/README.md

     $ ./andy_install package packages/plist.default.sh
     $ ./andy_install script scripts/<script_name>.sh

-5. [NOT IMPLEMENTED] When things break ask to fix shit and you will be taken to the last place things were installed at.
+5. [NOT IMPLEMENTED] When things break ask to fix it and you will be taken to the last place things were installed at.
     $ ./andy_install debug